 The Night Before Christmas, by Clement C. Moore, illus.
 Holly Hobbie

-Tagged: Alison Jay, art as a theme in children's stories, author events, bravery & courage in children's books, children's books about imagination, children's stories about snow, Christmas, drawing, farm animals, farm stories, favorite illustrators, Holly Hobbie, Hooray for Books, horses, Jon Agee, Loren Long, reading and writing, santa claus, snow, tractors, winter
+Tagged: Alison Jay, art as a theme in children's stories, author events, bravery & courage in children's books, children's books about imagination, children's stories about snow, Christmas, drawing, farm animals, farm stories, favorite illustrators, Holly Hobbie, Hooray for Books, horses, Jon Agee, Loren Long, reading and writing, santa claus, tractors, winter